rook/rook/Documentation/Storage-Configuration/Object-Storage-RGW/object-storage.md

 1. Create a [local object store](#create-a-local-object-store-with-s3) with dedicated Ceph pools.
 This option is recommended if a single object store is required, and is the simplest to get started.
 2. Create [one or more object stores with shared Ceph pools](#create-local-object-stores-with-shared-pools).
 This option is recommended when multiple object stores are required.
+3. Create [one or more object stores with pool placement targets and storage classes](#create-local-object-stores-with-pool-placements).
+This configuration allows Rook to provide different object placement options to object store clients.
-3. Connect to an [RGW service in an external Ceph cluster](#connect-to-an-external-object-store), rather than create a local object store.
+4. Connect to an [RGW service in an external Ceph cluster](#connect-to-an-external-object-store), rather than create a local object store.
-4. Configure [RGW Multisite](#object-multisite) to synchronize buckets between object stores in different clusters.
+5. Configure [RGW Multisite](#object-multisite) to synchronize buckets between object stores in different clusters.

 !!! note
     Updating the configuration of an object store between these types is not supported.